 About the NWT Recreation & Parks Association

-The NWT Recreation and Parks Association works with communities across the NWT to promote recreation by supporting leaders, communities, and partners through training, advocacy, and networking.
+The NWTRPA is a membership-based organization that promotes quality, accessible recreation across the NWT by supporting leaders, communities, and partners, primarily through training, advocacy, and networking.

-We operate on lands that are traditionally of these peoples, but also within their modern land claim agreements.
+The NWTRPA acknowledges that operating within the entirety of Denendeh (or the NWT) means we work, live, and recreate within the many traditional territories in place prior to creating Canadian borders.
+We operate on lands that are traditionally of Indigenous peoples, but also within their modern land claim agreements.
 The NWTRPA recognizes that we are all treaty people, and we all have a responsibility to honour the treaties.